-With the challenges our normal holiday celebrations are facing in 2020, don't let this special time of year be marred by fire, theft, accidents and other disasters.
+2021 has been another challenging year, so be sure that this special time of year and holiday festivities aren't marred by fire, theft, accidents and other disasters.
 According to advice from the Insurance Information Institute (I.I.I.), a few simple steps and having the right insurance coverage can reduce seasonal hazards.

 1. be fire safe